 - Characteristics.
 The storage of products, whether for sale or as material for processes occurring on the site, generally for more than 24 hours a day, with the exception of temporary moving pods.
 This definition expressly includes any products in shipping containers, storage barrels, or crates or similar used in the transfer, shipment and or storage of materials and goods. - 2.
 Accessory Uses.
 Accessory uses may include associated office, industrial, and/or manufacturing uses. - Screening.
 Storage containers shall be screened and out of view from adjacent properties and public rights-of-way.
-Such screening shall be constructed so as to visually obstruct, minimize and or reduce the visibility of the containers. - 4.
-Temporary Use.
-Temporary storage containers are allowed within Residential, Mixed Use, and Commercial districts with the approval of abuilding permit.
+Such screening shall be constructed so as to visually obstruct, minimize and or reduce the visibility of the containers. - Temporary Use.
+Temporary storage containers are allowed within Residential, Mixed Use, and Commercial districts with the approval of a building permittemporary Certificate of Occupancy as outlined in section 4.7.C.